kalwalt/kalwalt.github.io/_posts/2018-24-10-new-ideas-about-my-interactive-artworks.md

   {% endif %}
 {% endresponsive_image_block %}

-<a href="https://www.walterperdan.com/en/artworks/painting/2018/painting/artisajoke-abstract-painting">Art is a joke</a>
+<a href="https://www.walterperdan.com/en/artworks/painting/2018/painting/artisajoke-abstract-painting">Read more on "Art is a joke"...</a>

 ### Intoduction to the question...